This page is also available in French

 In the end Berlioz did not perform any of his music or participate actively in the celebrations: the musical resources available locally were simply inadequate.
 Berlioz’s role was instead that of an observer who reported on the celebrations in detail for the Journal des Débats.
 He left Paris on 7 August (CG no. 989), together with numerous other musical and intellectual figures from Paris, with the intention of arriving on the evening of 9 August (CG no. 988 on August 4, his acceptance of the official invitation which he had only just received).
 He travelled in the company of his friend Charles Hallé.

 As far as we know, no letters of Berlioz survive from the period of the Beethoven festival in Bonn, and only one, written in Frankfurt on 26 August on his way back (CG no. 992, cited in part below), gives a retrospective assessment of the celebrations.
-The very detailed report he wrote for les Débats is therefore the main source for his view of the occasion (the full French text is available on this site).
+The very detailed report he wrote for les Débats is therefore the main source for his view of the occasion.
 But the report is noticeably selective: apart from the inauguration of Beethoven’s statue it omits mention of all events of a non-musical kind, perhaps deliberately, and does not attempt to give a precise chronology of the sequence of events.

 The celebrations started on Sunday 10 August with a concert in the evening conducted by the veteran composer Ludwig Spohr, who had known Beethoven.
 Held in the specially built Beethoven-Halle, it comprised the Missa Solemnis and the 9th Symphony; a fireworks display followed (not mentioned by Berlioz).
 There was no concert on the next day (Monday 11 August); instead the guests made a trip by steamer on the Rhine from Bonn to Nonnenwerth, where a banquet was held, after which they returned to Bonn, again by steamer, and in the evening there was a public ball.
 Berlioz is silent on all the events of this day, and probably did not attend them.
 The morning of the next day (Tuesday 12 August) the Mass in C was performed at the cathedral (Munster), followed immediately by the ceremony for the inauguration of Beethoven’s statue in the square opposite (the Munsterplatz).
 In the afternoon came the second concert.
 Liszt played the Emperor concerto and conducted the 5th Symphony – complete with double-basses in the trio and the repeat in the finale, both regularly omitted in performances in Paris.
 The rest of the concert was conducted again by Spohr – the Coriolanus overture, an aria from the oratorio Christ on the Mount of Olives, and the quartet and finale from Fidelio.
 The following day (Wednesday 13 August) a long concert was scheduled for the morning, though its start was delayed to give time for the royals to appear, and when they did the order of the programme was re-arranged to suit their timetable.
 The concert comprised a cantata by Liszt, which was repeated when the royals eventually arrived, followed by the Egmont overture, a Weber piano concerto, Leonora’s aria from Fidelio, a Mendelssohn aria, and the cantata Adelaide.
 After the departure of the royals a variety of instrumental and vocal pieces was played, though the audience drifted away before the end – the concert lasted 4 hours in all.
 A banquet for 550 guests was held afterwards at the Hotel Der Stern, though it is unlikely that Berlioz was present (his report does not mention it).
 Instead he made his way to a special concert organised by the King of Prussia at the castle of Brühl nearby (he had met the King of Prussia during his visit to Berlin in April 1843 and had been much impressed by his devotion to music).
 It involved some of finest singers of the day, who happened to be present at the Bonn celebrations, including Staudigl, Pischek, and the celebrated Jenny Lind whom Berlioz heard here for the first time.
 Meyerbeer accompanied on the piano.
 The concert ended around midnight and Berlioz returned very late to Bonn by the last train.